marltrill/HomeLocator/README.md

 5) Merged buffered points layer in 4) .shp with the polygons .shp = final .shp
 6) Converted .shp to .geojson file

-OSM Layers that we have so far: universities, schools, leisure parks and hospitals.
+OSM Layers that we have so far: universities, schools, leisure parks and hospitals (projection EPSG: 4326- WGS 84)